General Practice Accreditation

-As of 30 June 2017 the National General Practice Accreditation Standard Scheme comes into effect.
+On 1 January 2017 the National General Practice Accreditation Standard Scheme came into effect.
+The scheme was developed by a collaboration of The Australian Commission on Safety and Quality in Health Care and the RACGP.
 Read about it here: safetyandquality.gov.au

 Approved Accreditation Agencies

-The following agencies are approved to assess general practices to the Royal Australian College of General Practitioners Standards for general practices.
+The following agencies are approved to assess general practices to the RACGP Standards for general practices.

 AGPAL Group of Companies.
 Incorporating Australian General Practice Accreditation Limited (AGPAL) and Quality Innovation Performance Limited (QIP)